LUAstro/LUAstro-website/README.md

 As you can maybe guess already, GitHub isn't built solely around website hosting - in fact, it is used as a public repository for tons of coding projects (whether that be the code for Siril, or for some niche Minecraft plugin, all sorts of code is put on here).
 As a result, some of the parts of GitHub can actually seem a little counter-intuitive for website development, making things more difficult for people who are inexperienced at it.
 Another drawback is that free GitHub repositories can be "forked".
 What this means is that all of this code you see here, including this README file, is technically publically accessible by anyone, and can be "forked" (copied whilst sharing visibility settings) by absolutely anyone too.
 As a result, **please don't put anything confidential on the website**!
-That includes members' details, of course, but also means that you **should NOT add any user accounts to the website**.
+That includes members' details of course, but also means that you **should NOT add any user accounts to the website** or anything that involves passwords.
+Additionally, please keep this directory a little hidden if possible (even though I haven't), to add an extra layer of security.

 The most major drawback though (as you have probably realised already) is that there is no easy UI for web development - you have to write the fundamental CSS, HTML & JavaScript code yourself (or correct the broken code an AI chatbot would make instead).
 This is a benefit too in that you'll hopefully get a neat bit of coding experience from all this, but does make adding in new things, even just a new container type, a bit of a pain.
 Sites like Wordpress, SquareSpace, Wix, etc. exist that can enable developers to just easily add things in without coding at all, even with basic templates available to begin with, so maybe one day the site will be moved to one of them instead - I'll leave that up to future Execs.

 <h2>The basics</h2>

 So, where to begin then?
-First of all, navigate to the README.md file in the root directory, and click on the edit button (shown by the green triangle in the image below).
+First of all, navigate to a file (for example this README.md file) in the root directory, and click on the edit button (shown by the green triangle in the image below).

 ![README_INFO1](/images/README_INFO1.png)

-From here, you can enter the edit mode of any page in the directory.
+From here, you can enter the edit mode of the page.
 You'll see a "Cancel changes" button and a "Commit changes" button in the top right which you can use to ignore or apply changes respectively.
-To the top-left below the blue rectangle "Website" button in the image, you should see buttons saying "Edit" & "Preview" that allow you to easily see what your changes would look like without leaving the edit mode and before applying them.
+To the top-left, below the blue rectangle "Website" button in the image, you should see buttons saying "Edit" & "Preview" that allow you to easily see what your changes would look like without leaving the edit mode and before applying them.
 This is very handy for debugging.

 The blue rectangle section is the name of your file, which you can edit by simply typing in the box (you can create a folder by typing /foldername/ before entering your file name).
 To get a site name in the form "luastro.space/pagename/" you would need to save a HTML file with the name showing up there as "website/pagename/index.html".
 The first "/" denotes the root directory folder (the main folder in which all the code is saved).
 For ease of access, I've put all images in a "/images/" folder (so all images must be referenced as "/images/imagename.imagetype"), and all scripts in a "/scripts/" folder (so all JavaScript scripts are referenced as "/scripts/scriptname.js").
-This improves navigation of the GitHub page and, in the case of the scripts, actually reduces loading time by a small bit.
+This improves navigation of the GitHub page and, in the case of the scripts, actually reduces loading time slightly (or so a random website developer told me).

 Another file you should be aware of is the "404.html" file in the root directory.
 As the name suggests, this is the page that shows when any non-existent page on the site is visited.
-If deleted, a default Github 404 page is shown, which isn't ideal for the reason I mentioned in the Drawbacks section earlier.
+If deleted, a default Github 404 page is shown, which isn't ideal for the reason I mentioned in the **Downsides to GitHub hosting** section earlier.

 If you make a small edit to a page and click the "Commit changes..." button, the following box appears: